borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 (No borgmatic `list` or `info` actions?
 Upgrade borgmatic!)

-<span class="minilink minilink-addedin">New in borgmatic version 1.9.0</span>
+<span class="minilink minilink-addedin">New in version 1.9.0</span> There are
-There are also `repo-list` and `repo-info` actions for displaying repository information with Borg 2.x:
+also `repo-list` and `repo-info` actions for displaying repository information with Borg 2.x:

 ```bash
 borgmatic repo-list